raphael-proust/OGL-SRD5/pages/16.magic/default.md

 If you press **button 3**, the rod’s flanged head folds down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-foot haft, transforming the rod into a magic spear that grants a +3 bonus to attack and damage rolls made with it.

 If you press **button 4**, the rod transforms into a climbing pole up to 15m long, as you specify.
 In surfaces as hard as granite, a spike at the bottom and three hooks at the top anchor the pole.
 Horizontal bars 3 inches long fold out from the sides, 1 foot apart, forming a ladder.
-The pole can bear up to 4,000 pounds.
+The pole can bear up to 2tons.
 More weight or lack of solid anchoring causes the rod to revert to its normal form.

 If you press **button 5**, the rod transforms into a handheld battering ram and grants its user a +10 bonus to Strength checks made to break through doors, barricades, and other barriers.